Become an Official

 How do I get involved?

-After the initial training you will quickly be pressed into service at one of our provincial races.
+After the initial training you will quickly be pressed into service at one of our provincial and national level races.
 There you will be given an assignment to work as a Shadow with an experienced official who will mentor you in a particular role for that race.
 This process is repeated in different roles at different races until you are ready to perform a function without a mentor, giving you an all-round perspective of what goes into a race.

 The FIL International Judge certification for Artificial Tracks is the highest level in luge and with the appropriate level of experience you can work all functions including race leadership at World Cups and Olympic Games.
 To be eligible for consideration at this level you will have to have had at least 3 years experience, clearly demonstrated and practiced leadership skills at the National level.